 Rates, Costs, & Repayment Terms

-Short term loans are relatively fast and easy to get, and they don’t require any collateral like traditional bank loans.
-This convenience comes at a price, which is why the APR on short term loans is relatively high compared to more traditional financing.
+The convenience of short terms loans comes at a price, which is why the APR on a short term loan is relatively high compared to more traditional financing.
 The Annual Percentage Rate (APR) is the cost of a loan over one year, including interest and fees.
 Compared to the interest rates on a home mortgage or car loan, the APR for short term loan providers may seem exceptionally high.

-OnDeck and Kabbage have similar APRs, with both companies reporting average APRs of ~40%.
-However, at 9.99%, OnDeck’s lowest possible rate (reserved for the strongest borrowers) is lower than Kabbage’s.
+OnDeck loans and Kabbage loans have similar costs, with both companies reporting average APRs of ~40%.
+However, at 9.99%, OnDeck’s lowest possible rate for prime borrowers is lower than Kabbage’s.
 The average APR’s include OnDeck’s origination fee of 2.5% on every loan, which is taken out upfront from your total loan amount.
-Kabbage charges a single interest fee on their loans per month you’re in repayment with no additional fees.
+Kabbage charges a single interest fee on their loans per month with no additional fees.

-Even though short-term business loans from OnDeck and Kabbage have high APRs, keep in mind that you end up paying them off much quicker than you would pay off a conventional bank loan.
-The total out of pocket cost of a short term loan is often less than the out of pocket cost of a bank loan.
-In other words, if you need funds to buy inventory, make payroll, or meet some other short term business need, paying 50 % APR over 9 months may be preferable to paying 5 % APR over 10 years.
+In other words, if you need funds to buy inventory, make payroll, or meet some other short term business needs, paying 50 % APR over 9 months may be preferable to paying 5 % APR over 10 years.

 OnDeck and Kabbage both downplay APR when working with borrowers.
 Instead, they like to focus on the dollar amount that the borrower will have to pay back over the life of the loan, which is called the factor rate.

 A factor rate of 1.3 means that the borrower would have to pay back 1.3 times the original loan amount.
-For example, on $100,000, a company would have to pay back $100,000 in principal and $30,000 in interest/fees over the course of the loan.
+For example, on $100,000 borrowed, a company would have to pay back $100,000 in principal and $30,000 in interest/fees over the life of the loan.
 One common mistake is to think a factor rate of 1.3 equals a 30% APR.
 This is most likely not true.
-Depending on several factors, a 1.3 factor rate might equal a 70% APR!
+Depending on several factors, a 1.3 factor rate might equal a 70% APR or higher.

 It’s important that the repayment schedule of a working capital loan fits within a small business’s normal cash flow.
 Some small businesses will have no problem adhering to a daily or weekly repayment schedule.
 For other businesses, monthly payments may seem like the only repayment schedule that will work.

-Both lenders have additional features beyond what is discussed above that make it more convenient for you to manage your loans.
-These services range from making convenient payments on the go to easily being able to reach a customer service representative.
+Both lenders have additional features beyond what has already been discussed that make managing your loan very convenient.
+These services range from making online payments on the go to easily being able to reach a customer service representative.

-Small business owners are busy, and not always behind a desk.
-This is why it is essential in today’s business world for financing to be available on mobile devices.
+Small business owners are busy and not always behind a desk.
+This is why it’s essential in today’s business world for financing to be available on mobile devices.
 Kabbage and OnDeck do this by having their own mobile apps.
 Each app is easy to use and will help you stay up to date with any outstanding loans you have.

 OnDeck Mobile App

-OnDeck’s mobile app is designed to meet your needs for all of your loans.
+OnDeck’s mobile app is designed to help you manage your loan in a single place.
 The app gives an account overview of where you stand on each loan you currently have in repayment.
 You can also easily check the status of all account transactions including the loan payments you have made.

-OnDeck’s mobile app also makes it easy for you to get the answers you need through their customer service team.
-They provide contact information for your individual loan specialist, and information on contacting the general support department.
+OnDeck’s mobile app also makes it easy for you to get the answers you need from their customer service team.
+They provide contact information for your individual loan specialist and information on contacting the general support department.
 You can email or call their support team directly from the app.